 - (1) "Foreign protection order" means a protection order issued by a tribunal of another State. - (2) "Issuing State" means the State whose tribunal issues a protection order. - (3) "Mutual foreign protection order" means a foreign protection order that includes provisions in favor of both the protected individual seeking enforcement of the order and the respondent. - (4) "Protected individual" means an individual protected by a protection order. - (5) "Protection order" means an injunction or other order, issued by a tribunal under the domestic-violence or family-violence laws of the issuing State, to prevent an individual from engaging in violent or threatening acts against, harassment of, contact or communication with, or physical proximity to, another individual.
+The term includes an injunction or other order issued under the anti-stalking laws of the issuing State. - (6) "Respondent" means the individual against whom enforcement of a protection order is sought.

-- (6) "Respondent" means the individual against whom enforcement of a protection order is sought. - (7) "State" means a State of the United States, the District of Columbia, Puerto Rico, the United States jurisdiction of the United States.
-The term includes an Indian tribe or band that has jurisdiction to issue protection orders.
+- (7) "State" means a State of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.
+The term includes an Indian tribe or band that has jurisdiction to issue protection orders. - (8) "Tribunal" means a court, agency, or other entity authorized by law to issue or modify a protection order.